The Biggest Lesson I Learned From Going Makeup-Free for a Week

 When I first began my experiment, I didn’t think that far into it.
 I almost always run errands without makeup on, I rock a bare face at the gym, and sometimes, I even show up to work au naturale — so, what’s the big deal with going makeup-free for a week?
-Well, I’ll tell you the big deal… it’s confidence!
+Well, I’ll tell you the big deal: It’s confidence!
 Before committing to an entire week sans makeup, I didn’t take into account how much wearing makeup helped to boost my confidence.
-Whether I was wearing makeup in light of a bad skin day—aka experiencing sudden breakouts—at an event, or for a night out on the town, I wasn’t just wearing makeup to wear makeup, I was wearing it to put my best face forward.
+Whether I was wearing it due to a bad skin day, going to an event or for a night out on the town, I wasn’t just wearing makeup to wear makeup, I was wearing it to put my best face forward.

 Skipping makeup when you still have the option to wear it is — in many ways — a liberating feeling.
 But, skipping it because you have banned it from your beauty routine for the sake of an experiment can make you feel a bit trapped and insecure.
-However, as my #NoMakeupMonday turned into no makeup Tuesday, Wednesday, Thursday, and so on, that initial feeling of insecurity washed away and I began to realize something about makeup that I hadn’t before: Makeup doesn’t just exist to transform our looks, it exists to accentuate our best (read: favorite) features and draw attention to the things we love most about our outer beauty.
-It exists to build confidence on days when we can’t seem to find it.
-And even more so, it exists to make us not just look beautiful, but feel beautiful, too.
-For me, a week without makeup proved just how much I rely on my beauty products to tap into my inner self confidence and that — while a coat of mascara and a shimmering highlight does make me feel radiant — it’s not the only way to exude confidence.
+However, as my #NoMakeupMonday turned into no-makeup Tuesday, Wednesday, Thursday and so on, that initial feeling of insecurity washed away and I began to realize something about makeup that I hadn’t before: Makeup doesn’t just exist to transform our looks, it also exists to accentuate our best (read: favorite) features.
+It helps to build confidence on days when we can’t seem to find it.
+And even more so, it doesn’t only make us look beautiful, but feel beautiful, too.
+For me, a week without makeup proved just how much I rely on my beauty products to tap into my inner self-confidence and that — while a coat of mascara and a shimmering highlight does make me feel radiant — it’s not the only way to exude confidence.

 At the end of the day, no one called attention to the fact that I wasn’t wearing makeup — though my insecurity at the beginning of the week was sure they would — and no one pointed and laughed at the pimple that appeared smack dab in the center of my chin on day three.
 What actually happened was, I found my self confidence — and no amount of highlighter can mimic the glow that comes with that discovery (though, a little extra shimmer doesn’t hurt).
-While I don’t plan on going makeup-free for an entire week any time soon, I do plan on continuing to practice my newfound self confidence, in order to feel as radiant on the inside as I do on the outside.
+While I don’t plan on going makeup-free again for an entire week any time soon, I do plan on continuing to practice my newfound self confidence, in order to feel as radiant on the inside as I do on the outside.